stackhpc/reductionist-rs/docs/deployment.md

 To run specific plays the following tags are supported and may be specified via `--tags <tag1,tag2>`:

-* `podman` - runs privileged tasks to install packages
+* `podman` - runs privileged tasks to install the required system packages
 * `step-ca`
-* `step` - runs privileged tasks to install and the CA certificate
+* `step` - runs privileged tasks to install the required system packages and Step CA certificate
 * `minio`
 * `prometheus`
 * `jaeger`